OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 k.
 Promotes a business

 l.
-Identifies someone (unless you have their consent or, if they’re under 16, the consent of their parent or guardian).
+Identifies someone (unless you have their consent or, if they’re under 16, the consent of their parent or guardian)

 m.
 Is in contempt of court

 n.
-Contains links to content that can't be seen easily, may be unsafe (viruses, worms, spyware and Trojans) or automatically launches lots of windows
+Contains links to content that can't be seen easily, may be unsafe (viruses, worms, spyware and Trojans) or automatically launches lots of windows.

-o.
+k.
 Doesn’t comply with these terms

 Back to top Your BBC Account